One Day in Medellin Itinerary – What to do in Medellin, Colombia

 A FEW FACTS ABOUT MEDELLIN

 Medellin is one of the most innovative cities in the world.
 Largely due to its massive transformation from the “tragic era”.
-What were once shady alleys and dark squares are now libraries, galleries and universities.
-Medellin is a part of the Antioquia region and people from this region are referred to as “Paisa” and they are very proud to be “Paisa”.
-Locals will more often call themselves “Paisa” than Colombian.
+What were once shady alleys and dark squares are now libraries, galleries, and universities.
+Medellin is a part of the Antioquia region and people from this region are referred to as “Paisa” and they are very proud to call themselves that.
+In fact, the locals will more often call themselves “Paisa” than Colombians.

 Street of Medellin